 You may be asking yourself how to lower systolic pressure.
 You may have been told that you should start by lowering your total cholesterol, and perhaps weight.
-However, the type of food you eat can make a big difference to your overall health.
-While these are important aspects of your overall health plan, they may not be the right measures of how to lower systolic pressure.
-In particular, avoiding refined carbohydrates such as white bread, rice, and pasta may be helpful.
+However, the type of food you eat can make a big difference to your overall health In particular, avoiding refined carbohydrates such as white bread, rice, and pasta may be helpful.

 According to the American Heart Association, a diet that is low in saturated fats, salt, and sugar can help to reduce the risk of developing cardiovascular disease.
 A diet that consists mostly of fruits, vegetables, and whole grains can also help.
 Fruits, vegetables, and whole grains are low in calories and cholesterol and contain the essential nutrients that you need to maintain a healthy blood pressure.